kyegomez/GPT4/README.md

 # GPT4
-The open source implementation of the base model behind GPT-4 from OPENAI [Language + Multi-Modal]
+The open source implementation of the base model behind GPT-4 from OPENAI [Language + Multi-Modal], click here for the [Research Paper](https://arxiv.org/pdf/2303.08774.pdf)

 # Installation